jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black fragment]
-<div style="margin-top: -150px; text-align: left;">Exponential and trigonometric functions in particular are worth looking at, as expensive operations used frequently in video compression.</div>
+<div style="margin-top: -150px; text-align: left;">Exponential and trigonometric functions in particular are worth looking at, as they are expensive operations used frequently in video compression.</div>
 @snapend